Tuesday, 31 May 2011

 Robo-hysteria from Shin Mazinger Shougeki!
 Z Hen, a TV anime series loosely based on a plethora of Go Nagai manga, and directed by Giant Robo: The Day the Earth Stood Still helmer Yasuhiro Imagawa.
 As short as this clip is, it's peppered with teeny tiny homages to Imagawa's earlier series: as well as naming this tyrant crusher punch for Chujo the Silent's desperation move, I'm also hearing the sound effect used when The Eye of Folger preps for its disaster attack.
 Currently pestering Manga Video to do the decent thing and licence this for UK distribution.

-Rather than manufacture any sequences with a recognisable sense of tension or terror, Scream 4 is more comfortable taking dim-witted swipes at the building-blocks of its own genre.
-Characters auto-critique their actions to a suffocating degree, for some reason Wes Craven thinks it's interesting to shoot endless scenes of TV actors standing around trying to work out the perfect fake-out context for their own death.
+Rather than manufacture any sequences with a recognisable sense of tension or terror, Scream 4 is more comfortable taking diminishing swipes at the building-blocks of its own genre.
+Characters auto-critique their actions to a suffocating degree; for some reason director Wes Craven finds it interesting to shoot endless scenes of TV actors standing around trying to work out the perfect fake-out context for their own, inevitable, death.
 Scream 4 doesn't have anything to talk about.
-Unlike the original Scream's obsession with knicker and knife tropes, Scream 4 doesn't seek to deconstruct a distinct horror movement.
-Instead it more-or-less disregards current torture trends, or even PG-13 demakes, to invent meaningless 'new' rules based on no film anyone's ever seen.
-The violence is much more frenzied for this outing, despite a series low 15 certificate, and the killer's identity briefly pops, but there's barely any foreshadowing to help it land.
-A faintly bold teeth-kicker conclusion is also wasted to serve a lifeless fourth act where punishment is served, and brand boredom maintained for an inevitable fifth instalment.
+Unlike the original Scream's obsession with masculine violence within the knife and knicker genre, Scream 4 doesn't seek to deconstruct a distinct horror movement.
+Instead it more-or-less disregards current torture trends, or even PG-13 demakes, to invent meaningless 'new' rules based on no film anyone has ever saw.
+The film's violence is significantly more frenzied for this outing though, despite a series low 15 certificate, and the killer's identity and motive absolutely pop, but there's barely any foreshadowing to help the knife twist land.
+A bold, teeth-kicking conclusion is swerved too, wasted to serve a static fourth act where punishment is meted out.
+Brand boredom maintained for the inevitable fifth instalment then.

 This Evangelion 2.22 score excerpt plays over a city-at-rest montage in the feature, but close your eyes and you can imagine Oliver Reed picnicking with his beloved; a quiet moment in an otherwise brutal Italian Poliziotteschi flick scored by Ennio Morricone.